 This article is just a basic explanation of hearsay and it’s exceptions and exclusions.
 I can try to explain hearsay and exceptions concerning documents, but we will leave that for another day.
 It is critical that a litigator has a thorough understanding of hearsay and the Rules of Evidence.
 A criminal defense attorney that does not understand hearsay will be doing a tremendous disservice to their client by allowing admissible evidence to be heard by the trier of fact.

-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over 26 years of experience handling criminal cases in all of the courthouses in Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is a nationally-recognized, award-winning, criminal defense attorney with over-27 years of experience handling criminal cases in all of the courthouses in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas was named a “Best DUI Attorney.”
 Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a “10 Best Attorney for Client Satisfaction.”
 The National Trial Lawyers named James Dimeas a “Top 10 Criminal Defense Trial Lawyer.”
-Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
-The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois.”
+Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas is rated “10”, “Superb” by AVVO, the highest rating possible for any criminal defense lawyer in the United States.

 If you are being charged in a criminal case, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.